moekimora/lostinstarrail/README.md

   - Updated timer UI

 ## v1.0.7
-- Several updates and improvements
+- A lot of updates and improvements
   - You can now input Time, See Time and Round with text, with Time and See Time limited to **60000** seconds, and Round limited to **250** rounds.
   - Time and See Time slider limit increases from **300** (5 minutes) to **600** (10 minutes)
   - Seed text limit increases from **16** to **64** (Note: You cannot write any number higher than **9 times (10^15)**)